pariveda/sailboatapi/README.md

 [![serverless](http://public.serverless.com/badges/v3.svg)](http://www.serverless.com)

 Serverless Framework API project example using AWS APIGateway, Lambda and Dyanmodb.
 Demonstrates a REST API with full CRUD functionality and JWT token endpoint protection.

+Built to be used with https://github.com/pariveda/s3-hosted-static-website-example as a serverless frontend allowing a complete serverless architecture.

 This template project was built off of the Serverless starter project located here: https://github.com/serverless/serverless-starter.